MeteoSwiss/opendata/README.md

 The data can be **[downloaded as pre-processed files](https://github.com/MeteoSwiss/opendata/blob/main/README.md#getting-started-with-download)**.
 In a later stage, customised queries via API will also be possible.

 > ℹ️ **Note** <br>
-> In order to also provide **[access to the data via APIs](https://github.com/MeteoSwiss/opendata-api/blob/main/README.md) in future**, the necessary preparatory work is underway.
+> In order to also provide [access to the data via APIs](https://github.com/MeteoSwiss/opendata-api/blob/main/README.md) in future, the necessary preparatory work is underway.
 As soon as an introduction date for this second type of access can be estimated, it will be communicated here.

 ## Available Open Data
 |   | Category |